The Link Between Stroke and Diabetes

-There are other ways to mechanically remove a blood clot in the brain.
-The FDA has approved the Merci Retrieval System and the Penumbra System for selected stroke victims.
-These devices can remove the blood clot after the stroke; however, improvement in stroke outcomes are uncertain.
+There are other ways to remove a blood clot in the brain.
+The FDA has approved the Merci Retrieval System and the Penumbra System for certain people.
+These devices can remove a blood clot after the stroke.

-If you have diabetes and your doctor suspects that you have atherosclerosis (hardening of the arteries), he or she may suggest changes in diet and lifestyle, as well as certain medicines that may help to prevent the blockages that cause stroke.
-Other ways to reduce your risk of stroke include:
+If you have diabetes and your doctor suspects your arteries are hardened, he may suggest diet and lifestyle changes -- along with medicines -- to prevent the blockages that lead to stroke.
+Other ways to lower your odds of a stroke include:

 - Don't smoke.

 - Control your blood sugar level.

 - Stay at a healthy weight.

 - Get your cholesterol checked (especially your LDL, or "bad," cholesterol).
 The target should be an LDL level of less than 100 mg/dl.
 Your doctor may suggest changes to your diet to help get the numbers down.